openedx/open-edx-proposals/oeps/oep-0045-arch-ops-and-config.rst

 * **Increased portability.**  Run on any host OS that supports containers.
 * **Greater efficiency.**  Ability to safely run multiple containers on the same hardware allows cost savings through efficient use of resources.
-* **Improved security.** Containers improve security by isolating applications from the host system and from each other.
+* **Improved security.** Containers improve the default level of security by isolating applications from the host system and from each other.
 * **Improved application development.**  Allows developers to run a more production-like environment locally, preventing discrepancies between environments.
 * **Speed.** Start, create, replicate or destroy containers in seconds.
 Increases velocity for development, deployment, and production operations.
 * **Operational simplicity/consistency.**  By isolating application processes from the host OS it is simpler to manage and maintain the host OS.
 Homogeneous administration of heterogeneous components, reduces the range of skill sets required to operate environments.